-4. See Figure 3-6.
-Release the key, it will move to the RUN position.

-Figure 3-6.
-Release Key

-5. Allow the engine to reach normal operating temperature before switching on any loads.
+- 4. Release the key.
+It will move to the RUN position. - 5.
+Allow engine to reach normal operating temperature before switching on any loads.

 Automatic Shutdown

 This unit is equipped with a low oil pressure and high coolant temperature automatic shutdown system.
 This system will automatically shut off the fuel supply to stop the engine if oil pressure drops too low or the engine exceeds normal operating temperature.
 Return the main circuit breaker to the OFF position to reset the unit after the cause of shutdown has been determined.